implse/Data_Structure_Python/README.md

 ### Heap ordering property

-- Min heap : Each node is greater than or equal to its parent(min value is root).
+- Min heap : Each node is greater than or equal to its parent. min value is root.
-- Max heap : Each node is less than or equal to its parent(max value is root).
+- Max heap : Each node is less than or equal to its parent. max value is root.

 Heaps are not sorted, considered "partially ordered".